Frequently Asked Questions

 individual investors use this site or your services?

-issues do you address?
+issues do your tools address?

 you audit prospectuses and online tools?